italia/spid-cie-oidc-docs/docs/en/federation_endpoint.rst

    regarding another subject.
 For more details, see `OIDC-FED#Section.7.2`_).

 .. warning::
-  The resolve Entity statement endpoint MUST use the very same resolve strategy it uses internally for its own operations (e.g. the RP will expose OP's metadata as it sees them).
-  This implies that accordin to the Italian federation's specs:

    - the resolve endpoint MUST NOT return TMs which are not valid at the time of the request;
    - the resolve endpoint MUST validate the chain for the subject.